TheBepps/IoT_RideSync/README.md

 ## Future Improvements
 - **Enhanced Energy Harvesting:** Implement TEG-based energy harvesting to power the system sustainably.
-- **Expanded Connectivity:** Extend system capabilities to include IoT-based bike-to-bike communication.
 - **User Interface Enhancements:** Further development of the RideSyncIoT app for more intuitive data display and interaction.
 - **Additional Sensor Support:** Integrate more environmental sensors for enriched data collection.

 ## Acknowledgments
 This project was developed as part of the "Laboratory of Internet of Things" course.
-Special thanks to the development community for providing essential libraries and tools that enable IoT innovation.

 ---